niogram/niogram/docs/README.md

 At present the grammar specification language directly supported by NioGram is the language of the
 [**ANTLR 4**](http://www.antlr.org/) parser generator.
-The grammar model and analysis methods of NioGram however are not dependent the grammar specification language.
+The grammar model and the analysis methods of NioGram however are not dependent on the grammar specification language.
 If an appropriate parser to the NioGram AST model is implemented then NioGram will be able to process grammars specified in other languages such as e.g. JavaCC, YACC, Bison etc.